AlyMar1994/aom-eaw/README.md

 - - - Item/Pack Name (f.e.
 "Public Models (2016-2020)" or "StarViper/Virago Fighter HD") ->
 - - - - Items & readme/credits

 All items here are free-to-use unto the restrictions of their readme/license.
 All items here are contributed in the best spirits by their creator.
-All items here may or may not have support attached, please do not go out of your way to harrass an author because something went wrong, treat it as a last resort.
+All items here may or may not have support attached, please do not go out of your way to harrass an author because something went wrong, treat support as a last resort.

 Always credit the creator.
 Read the readme/credits.
 Include the readme/credits.